Petrópolis: Media

-The main and most listened radio stations with headquarters in Petrópolis are Radio Tribuna FM (88.5 MHz), Radio UCP (106.3 MHz), Radio Supernova FM (98.7 MHz) and Radio Imperial (1550 AM).
-In addition, radio stations based in the city of Rio de Janeiro, such as the MIX FM Rio Radio, which already owned an exclusive domain of Radio MIX in Petrópolis, which was later purchased by Rádio UCP, are also very much heard.
+The most listened radio stations with headquarters in Petrópolis are Radio Tribuna FM (88.5 MHz), Radio UCP (106.3 MHz), Radio Supernova FM (98.7 MHz), and Radio Imperial (1550 AM).
+In addition, radio stations based in the city of Rio de Janeiro, such as the MIX FM Rio Radio, are also much listened to.

-In recent years, the internet has proved to be one of the main sources for news.
-In Petrópolis, the main ones are the G1 of the Serrana Region, the online portal of the Tribuna de Petrópolis, and the Diário de Petrópolis, besides the site Acontece in Petrópolis and the portal with live broadcast of TVC 16 (TV Cidade de Petrópolis).
-Also worth mentioning is the online portal of the RPT (Rede Petrópolis de Televisão).
+In recent years, the internet has emerged as the main mechanism for news consumption.
+In Petrópolis, some important news portals includes the G1 Portal of the Fluminense Mountain Region, the online portal of the Tribuna de Petrópolis, and the Diário de Petrópolis website and social media.